29 July 2014. DeWalt Drill Fix.

 My favorites are free, and the one I came up with was the perfect price.
 Zero!

-I didn't know which side
+I did not know which side

 was the positive to on the battery pack for my DeWalt drill.